Fiat Punto: Convertible

 A cabriolet (convertible) version was also available; built by Bertone (rather than at the main Fiat factory), it featured an electric-powered fully retracting roof and was one of the cheapest open-top cars in the world at the time.
 In Europe, the car was also made with a manual roof.

 Available in both ELX and SX trim, initially powered by the 90 PS 1.6 Mpi unit (replaced in 1995 by the 86 hp 1.2 litre 16v unit FIRE).
 Approximately 55,000 cars were built between April 1994 and June 1999, although the last cars were registered in 2000.

 Other versions

 Particular versions of the first generation Punto were the Punto 6Speed, a 1.1 FIRE Punto 55 with a six-speed gearbox, the Punto Selecta with a CVT type automatic gearbox, and the Punto ED (Economical Drive), a 1.1 Punto whose five-speed gearbox was designed for high fuel efficiency.

+Punto Sporting Abarth

+The Fiat Punto Sporting Abarth is a performance-oriented version of the Fiat Punto, produced by the Italian manufacturer Fiat.
+Introduced as an upgrade to the Sporting trim, it featured Abarth styling elements, suspension improvements, and enhanced handling.
+Powered by a 1.8-liter 16-valve engine delivering around 130 hp, it combined compact practicality with sporty performance.
+The model included Abarth-branded details, side skirts, alloy wheels, and sport seats, while maintaining the everyday usability of the Punto.
+It represented Fiat’s effort to keep the Abarth heritage alive in the small hatchback segment before the launch of the later Grande Punto Abarth.

 Punto Grama 2 Maggiora

-Maggiora created the Punto Grama 2 by using Lancia Dedra integrale underpinnings.
+Carrozzeria Maggiora created a one-off performance version dubbed the Punto Grama 2, using the underpinnings from a 1986 Lancia Delta Integrale 8V.